Click Here for Printer-Friendly Version

-Besides personal belongings, it is recommended that you bring lunch and water containers, a small calendar to record your schedule, work boots, a tent, sleeping bag, sleeping pad, rain gear, work pants, gloves, and warm/wicking base layers and socks.
+Besides personal belongings, it is recommended that you bring lunch and water containers, a small calendar to record your schedule, work boots, sleeping bag, sleeping pad, rain gear, work pants, gloves, and warm/wicking base layers and socks.
 The region of Maryland your crew is based in will determine the extent to which you need to prepare.
-MCC provides your uniform consisting of work shirts and sweatshirts, a $100 boot reimbursement (guidance on boot requirements will be provided) and all of your personal protective gear including safety glasses, ear protection, hard hat and chainsaw chaps, etc.
+MCC provides your uniform consisting of work shirts and sweatshirts, a $200 boot reimbursement (guidance on boot requirements will be provided), a $150 pant reimbursement (check with the crew supervisor for more information about pant requirements), and all of your personal protective gear including safety glasses, ear protection, hard hat and chainsaw chaps, etc. Each MCC crew also has enough tents for each crew member to use on overnight trips, but you may bring your own tent if you prefer.